projectgus/yamdwe/README.md

 This step is optional, but it's nice as it matches the user names in the imported revision history with actual users in dokuwiki.

-For this step you need access to the MySQL database backing the mediawiki install, and local access to the dokuwiki root directory.
+For this step you need MySQL-python installed and access to the MySQL database backing the mediawiki install, and local access to the dokuwiki root directory.

 An example usage looks like this: